jscottb/pcbs/Naan-Boards/README.md

 Old Half-naan W: 58mm x H: 73mm <br>

 Most naan boards have 6 holes per strip side instead of the normal 5 found on most breadboards.
 I find having 6 helps with larger parts and extra room.
 The lil-naan is the only exception having just 5, but with added power rails.
 The tiny-naan has 8 and is made for a lot of support components for 555 and power regulator circuits or other small chip designs, like microcontrollers.
-The New Naan-V8 has 8 holes per row as well for really wide modules.
-The lil-naan and Naan-Jr can be panelized by the PCB maker for a reasonable cost.
-I know that is true for at least JLCPCB and PCBWay.<br>
+The lil-naan and Naan-Jr can be panelized by the PCB manufacturer for a reasonable cost.<br>

 <img src="https://github.com/jscottb/pcbs/blob/master/Naan-Boards/img/naans-in-use.jpg" alt="boads in use" height="225" width="500">